benjamindraper1996/CI_PP2_FoxPhotography/README.md

 </details>

 ### Accessibility
 I used WAVE WebAIM web accessibility evaluation tool to ensure the website met high accessibility standards.
-All pages passed with no errors and minimal warnings.
+All pages passed with one error each relating to the label in the menu, this was intentional to make the theme dark mode switch work.
 <details><summary>Home Page</summary>
 <img src="documentation/validation/accessibility-index.jpg">
 </details>